sciactive/tinygesture/README.md

 npm install --save tinygesture
 ```

+- If you're upgrading from v2, the `diagonalLimit` option has changed meaning and there are new events for pinch and rotate.
+Also TS now exports ES2020 instead of ES6.
-If you're upgrading from 1.0, the only breaking change in 2.0 is the location of the file.
+- If you're upgrading from v1, the location of the file has changed.
 It's now in a "dist" folder, hence the major version change.

 ## Usage